UWDATA515/uwdata515.github.io/projects.md

 Projects will be evaluated based on the following criteria:

 * Organized as described in the section on project structure
-* Uses PRs and code reviews
+* Uses PRs (with good descriptions and test plans) and code reviews.
 * Quality of the documentation (especially the functional specification and design specification), including how to run the project so that the instructors can understand how to make it work.